Shyambazar

-Shyambazar is a neighbourhood of North Kolkata, in Kolkata district in the Indian state of West Bengal.
-The area, under Shyampukur police station of Kolkata Police, has been, along with neighbouring Bagbazar, the citadel of the Bengali aristocracy, in a part of what was earlier known as Sutanuti. and the popularity of Shyambazer five point crossing is for the statue of Netaji Subhas Chandra Bose.
+Shyambazar is a popular neighbourhood of North Kolkata, in Kolkata district in the Indian state of West Bengal.
+The popularity of Shyambazar five point crossing is for the statue of Netaji Subhas Chandra Bose.
+It is one of the busiest and most important junctions in North Kolkata.

 Shyambazar broadly covers Ward Nos.10, 11, and 12 of the Kolkata Municipal Corporation.

 The Japanese dropped a bomb near Hatibagan market during World War II but it did not explode.

 Origin of the name

 There was a big market in the area, which Holwell called Charles Bazar.
-The present designation was conferred upon it by Sobharam Basak, in honour of Krishna.
+The present designation was conferred upon it by Sobharam Basak, in honour of his Kuladevata, Shyam-rai.
 The Basaks and the Setts were amongst the first to have settled in Sutanuti, after having cleared the jungles.
 Sobharam Basak was one of the wealthiest native inhabitants of 18th century Kolkata.

 Five-point Crossing

 Growth and development of the neighbourhood and surrounding localities largely followed the construction of roads that opened up the area.
 The Oldest road in the crossing is Jessore Road (National Highway 12).
 Sutanuti had no roads, except the pilgrim path extending across it from Halisahar to Barisha.
 Chitpur Road (renamed Rabindra Sarani) was developed along this path.
 It passes through neighbouring Bagbazar and Chitpur.
 Road construction picked up in the early 19th century.
 The Lottery Commission (1817) and its successor the Lottery Committee (1836) opened up the native parts of old Kolkata.
 The main axial thrusts were from south to the north, parallel to the existing Chowringhee – Chitpur alignment.

 The three-mile long Maratha Ditch was excavated in 1742 as a protection against the marauding Maratha soldiers then foraging in the countryside but who never came.
 It was filled up in 1799 to build the Circular Road, that ran from Shyambazar, right around old Kolkata, covering the southern end of the Maidan.
 It was metalled in the early 19th century.
 Around the same time, the most important axial thoroughfare from south to north — Wood Street (portion renamed Dr. Martin Luther King Sarani), Wellesley Street (renamed Rafi Ahmed Kidwai Road), Wellington Street (renamed Nirmal Chandra Sarani) and College Street — was built by the Lottery Committee.
 The new road to Barrackpore (now called Barrackpore Trunk Road), Cornwallis Street (now called Bidhan Sarani), Upper Circular Road (now called Acharya Prafulla Chandra Road) and the extension of Central Avenue (the Shyambazar end is now called Bhupendra Bose Avenue), which was built by the Kolkata Improvement Trust formed in 1911, also converged on the same point, making Shyambazar five-point crossing and one of the busiest street crossings in Kolkata.
 Shyambazar is connected to Tala and Paikpara with Barrackpore Bridge (over a canal) and Hemanta Setu (Tala Rail Overbridge) along Barrackpore Trunk Road (B.T.
 Road).
 Tala Bridge was firstly inaugurated in 1936.